piyavach/PRCDv2/README.md

 Getting started

-Note: we run programme over the python 3.6 and intellij ide
+Note: we run programme over the python 3.6 and Pycharm Intellij IDE

 For PRCD code
 1. include the libarary as following